- Plesk for Linux

 The mail is bounced back with one of the following errors:

-550 Requested action not taken: mailbox unavailable Givingup.
+CONFIG_TEXT: 550 Requested action not taken: mailbox unavailable Giving up.

-- Check the MX record of the domain you are sending a message to:
+Check the MX record of the recipient's domain and A record for mail server:

 example.com MX preference = 10, mail exchanger = mail.example.com